Stony Stratford Town F.C.

 Stony Stratford Town F.C. is a football club based in Stony Stratford, a constituent town of Milton Keynes, Buckinghamshire, England.
-The Senior Team are currently members of the and play at Ostler's Lane.
+The Senior Team are currently members of the and play at Ostlers Lane.
+For 26/27 Mens Reserves (North Bucks Intermediate), Mens Sunday (MK Sunday League), and Veterans (MK Vets League).

-The club also has both development and competitive youth teams from under-7 to under-18 that play in The Milton Keynes District Development League.
-The club has three girls' teams (U10,U13,U15) in the Bedfordshire FA Girls League.
+The club also has both development and competitive youth teams from under-7 to under-18 that play in The Milton Keynes District Development League (Boys and mixed) and the Bedfordshire FA Girls League (Girls).

 History

 The club was formed in 1898, and started playing in the local leagues.
 This was Division 1 of the Buckingham and District League, joining the league with Newport Pagnell Trinity in the league's second year.
 The club finished runners-up for the 1898/99 season.
 The club also played in the Berks and Bucks Cup competitions winning the Junior cup in the 1908–09 campaign.
 More success followed after the first world war when the club went on to win the North Bucks & District Football League in the 1925–26 season.

 After the Second World War the club now playing under the name Stony Stratford Sports won Division two of the North Bucks & District Football League in the 1946–47 competition.
 The club then moved leagues and joined the South Midlands League in Division one.
 In their second season in the South Midlands league the club finished as runners up and gained promotion to the Premier Division.
 The 1952–53 season began with the club changing its name to Stony Stratford Town again, and the season ended with the club leaving the league and returning to the North Bucks & District Football League.
 The club then became champions of Division two again in the 1956–57 season.

 The 1960–61 season, saw the club rejoin the South Midlands League again, starting in Division one where they finished runners-up at the first attempt and gained promotion to the Premier Division.
 The club then quickly followed this up the next season with another runners-up position.
 The club spent the next thirteen seasons in the Premier Division, during which time they finished as runners-up three times in a row in the 1970–71, 1971–72 and 1972–73 competitions.
 Their fourteenth season in the Premier division, 1974–75, saw the club finish bottom of the division and relegated to Division one.
 Further relegation followed the next season as the club finished bottom of Division One and relegated to the Premier Division of the Northamptonshire Combination Football League.